 - Implements OEE

-- Asks the team to make losses visible and makes it possible to discuss them among all people involvement
+- Asks the production team to make losses visible and makes it possible to discuss them among all people involved

 - Makes improvement possible by creating ways to eliminate the losses